About PickleTip

 What PickleTip Does Differently

-• Paddle reviews based on control, spin, forgiveness, and power under pressure, not just specs.
+• Paddle reviews based on control, spin, forgiveness, and power in live play, not just stated specs.

 Who is PickleTip for?